 9. Reduce Agency Costs

-Relying on core employees and cutting freelance or agency staff cover can be a good option for reducing business costs, especially in times of reduced work demand.
+Relying on core employees and cutting freelance, contractors or agency staff cover can be a good option for reducing business costs, especially in times of reduced work demand.

 10. Making Savings in Other Areas

-Lastly, before resorting to compulsory redundancies, consideration should to be given to how budgets can be cut and costs saved in other areas of the business e.g., reviewing contracts with suppliers of goods and services and in how other expenses and outgoings can be reduced.
+Lastly, before resorting to compulsory redundancies, give consideration to how budgets can be cut and costs saved in other areas of the business e.g., reviewing contracts with suppliers of goods and services and in how other expenses and outgoings can be reduced.

-Despite consideration of the above options, for many businesses, making redundancies will become a reality this year, particularly as the Job Retention Scheme is expected to come to an end from April 2021.
+Despite consideration of the above options, for many businesses, making redundancies will become a reality this year, particularly as the Job Retention Scheme is expected to come to an end in September 2021.